bbc/react-transcript-editor/docs/guides/adapters.md

 This project uses jest. and once you submit the PR the tests are run by TravisCI.
 It is recommended to write some basic tests at a minimum so that you can see at a glance if the adapter is working as expected.

 In order to write your tests, you want to have a `sample` folder with transcript data from stt and expected draftJs data output with file extensions `.sample.json` and `.sample.js` - see `bbc-kaldi` and `autoEdit2` example.
 This is so that those stub/example files are not bundled with the component when packaging for npm.

+You can create and run your `example-usage.js` file and save the output json.
+This can be used to create the `.sample.js` file for the main test.

 _If you don't have much experience with automated testing don't let this put you off tho, feel free to raise it as an issue and we can help out._